frank-connolly/frank-connolly/README.md

 Hi, I’m Frank 👋

-Switched to GitLab starting 2024.

-Contributions can be hidden by private organisations or I'm using GitLab so here are some more accurate activity stats:
+Private orgs or using GitLab can hide my actual contributions so here are some more accurate activity stats:

 Switched to GitLab during 2024: